PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Methodology

 The output vector $\mathcal{X}$'s $i$-th scalar, $x_i$, corresponds to our computed unknown-class score on the $i$-th point $q_i$ of $\mathcal{Q}$, indicating its possibility of being a simulated unknown data point.
 When training the UPE module, in addition to a typical task loss $\ell_{task}$, the model is also subject to a mean squared error (MSE) loss $\ell_{upe}$ computed upon the UPE's output score vector $\mathcal{X}$.
 The computation of $\ell_{upe}$ is formulated as:

 where the reference score $\hat{x_i} = 1$ if the point $q_i$ is a simulated {out-of-distribution} data point; and $\hat{x_i} = 0$ if the point $q_i$ belongs to one of the known classes.
 By minimizing the total loss $\ell = \ell_{task} + \alpha \cdot \ell_{upe}$ ($\alpha$ is an empirical parameter studied in Tab.~\ref{table:alpha}) during the training stage, we enable the UPE module to differentiate between the unknown and known data points.
-In the testing stage, we directly calculate the unknown-class scores $\mathcal{X}$ following Eq.~\ref{eq:X}, where the $i$-th scalar value $x_i$ predicts the possibility of $\mathcal{Q}$'s $i$-th point $q_i$ belonging to the unknown class. {For the semantic segmentation task, the unknown scores are calculated for all points for prediction.
-The classification task further extracts an averaged unknown score over $N$ points of the given sample for prediction.}
+In the testing stage, we directly calculate the unknown-class scores $\mathcal{X}$ following Eq.~(\ref{eq:X}), where the $i$-th scalar value $x_i$ predicts the possibility of $\mathcal{Q}$'s $i$-th point $q_i$ belonging to the unknown class.
+For the semantic segmentation task, unknown scores are calculated for all points to facilitate prediction.
+The classification task extracts an averaged unknown score over $N$ points of the given sample for prediction.

-{UPE improves the open-set metric by investigating geometric dependencies and semantic connections between known and unknown points.
+UPE enhances the open-set metric by investigating geometric dependencies and semantic connections between known and unknown points.
 To accomplish this, UPE employs an adaptive multi-level fusion module to distinguish between known and artificially generated unknown points.
 By examining point clouds and feature maps, UPE obtains more detailed information about the distinctions between known and unknown points.
-Compared to traditional multi-level prediction models \cite{ronneberger2015u, long2015fully, lee2015deeply} which only employ the feature maps, our UPE leverages the 3D geometric context of the point cloud for an adaptive multi-level fusion.
-This helps to adaptively and effectively integrate the multi-level semantic information in feature space, given the guidance of point cloud geometric structures in 3D space.}
+Compared to traditional multi-level prediction models~\cite{ronneberger2015u, long2015fully, lee2015deeply}, which only employ feature maps, our UPE leverages the 3D geometric context of the point cloud to compute weights for the adaptive multi-level fusion.
+This enables the adaptive and effective integration of multi-level semantic information in feature space, guided by point cloud geometric structures in 3D space.